seamlink-dev/gulp-xml-editor-re-re/README.md

 # gulp-xml-editor-re

-gulp-xml-editor-re is a [gulp](https://github.com/wearefractal/gulp) plugin to edit XML document based on [libxmljs](https://github.com/polotek/libxmljs).
+gulp-xml-editor-re-re is a [gulp](https://github.com/wearefractal/gulp) plugin to edit XML document based on [libxmljs](https://github.com/polotek/libxmljs).

 ---
-**This is a forked package from [gulp-xml-editor](https://github.com/morou/gulp-xml-editor) with libxmljs upgraded to the latest version, since that package seems like deprecated.**
+**This is a forked package from [gulp-xml-editor-re](https://github.com/BigMurry/gulp-xml-editor-re) with upgraded dependencies, since that package seems like deprecated.**

 ---